 During the 30-day canvass period, county elections officials will process and count provisional ballots, ballots from voters who registered and voted conditionally (Same Day Voter Registration), and vote-by-mail ballots postmarked by Election Day and received within seven days of the election.
 This process includes a comparison of signatures on envelopes to the signatures on file.
 If a signature is missing or does not compare to the signature on file, state law requires county elections officials to reach out to voters to verify their signature to ensure that their ballot can be counted.
 By law, voters are allowed to verify their signature up to two days before the county certifies their results.
 These processes ensure that all valid votes cast by eligible voters can be counted.

-County elections officials must finalize their official results to the Secretary of State by December 8.
-The Secretary of State will then certify the results on December 16, 2022.
+County elections officials must finalize their official results to the Secretary of State by 30 days after the election (E+30).
+The Secretary of State will then certify the results 38 days after the election (E+38).